-Easiest Chewy Coconut Cookies
+Easiest Chewy Coconut Cookies (Macaroons)

 kokos_pj

 If sometimes you don’t feel like spending hours in the kitchen, but are in urgent need of easy sweet snacks, you might be interested in these cookies.
-I believe they are similar to what is called “coconut macaroons” in North America, but they are much simpler and quicker to prepare.
+I believe they are similar to what is called “coconut macaroons” in the USA, but they are much simpler and quicker to prepare.
 They require maximum ten minutes of work before being baked, you don’t need any kitchen appliances and, last but not least, they call for only three ingredients, which most of you probably always have in the house (sugar, egg whites and desiccated coconut).
 This, accidentally, makes them gluten free, if I’m not mistaken.
 As you will see below, you don’t even need any measuring cups or scales: a tablespoon is all you need.
 Oh, and I would have forgotten: these cookies are the first thing that comes to my mind when I have leftover egg whites.

 I posted them a very very long time ago, but I prepare them so often, I couldn’t resist this quick reminder.
 I have been making them in the same way for many years and this ridiculously simple recipe is the result of my attempts to copy chewy coconut cookies I used to love as a child.
 I have however a warning to all those who prefer less sugar in desserts: these cookies are sweeter than most of the desserts I post here!
 For once I don’t mind it because this sticky, chewy texture I go crazy for couldn’t be achieved with less sugar.
 I sometimes bake them in mini-muffin moulds, but most of the time I don’t bother and form “pucks” with moist hands and then bake them directly on baking paper.